xlcanubis/instalock_league_of_legends/README.md

 #### Important!
 League must be the **top** and **active window**, meaning it will not work if you ALT-TAB to another window or if you're browsing on the internet.

+Your League of Legends client must run at resolution of `1280*720`

 ### Known issues